 I decided I was ready to host my daughter’s first birthday and it was much less stressful this time!
 My goal was a simple, cute, fun party with as little stress as possible for everyone involved and I have to say, it was a success!

-Here are some tips for keeping things low-stress:
+Here are some tips for throwing a stress-free kid’s birthday party:

 This is completely acceptable in today’s world.
 Most of us have our friends and families email addresses but not always their physical address, since we don’t send actual mail as much anymore.